Latent tuberculosis: Interferon-γ testing

+Health Protection Agency (HPA) interim guidance:

 The HPA recommends the use of IGRA testing in health care workers, if available, in view of the importance of detecting latently infected staff who may go on to develop active disease and come into contact with immunocompromised patients and the logistical simplicity of IGRA testing.

 Drug-resistant strains

-It is usually assumed by most medical practitioners that in the early stages of a diagnosis, a case of LTB is the normal or regular strain of TB.
-It will therefore be most commonly treated with Isoniazid (the most used treatment for LTB.)
-Only if the TB bacteria does not respond to the treatment will the medical practitioner begin to consider more virulent strains, requiring significantly longer and more thorough treatment regimens.
+Most medical practitioners usually assume that in the early stages of a diagnosis, a case of LTB is the normal strain of TB.
+It is therefore most commonly treated with isoniazid (the most used treatment for LTB).
+Only if the TB bacteria do not respond to treatment does the medical practitioner begin to consider more virulent strains, requiring significantly longer and more thorough treatment regimens.

-There are four types of TB recognized in the world today:
+Four types of TB are recognized in the world: